ciprianna/06-23-foodz/README.markdown

 The program will also need a list of recipes.
 The table to store this will need to have a recipe, then a food-type associated with a given recipe, perhaps the amount of time it takes to make the recipe, and a way to list all foods needed to make this recipe.

+A food-type table will store possible categories of recipes.

 ## "Should" Cases
 The program should be able to:
 - Select food items